 Choosing your mattress raiser

 Raisers are more effective if the mattress is fairly thin.
 Thicker mattresses are difficult to bend and can scrunch up in the middle, which can be uncomfortable and make it more difficult to get out of bed.

-Check that the controls are simple – single button controls might be easier.
-Also check whether the mattress raiser is likely to be noisy.
+Check that the controls are simple to use – single button controls might be easier.
+Also check how noisy a mattress raiser is.

 Comfort and safety tips

 - Make sure electric cords, feeding lines or bedding won’t get caught when the raiser is in motion.

 - If your bed has a bedside rail or bed lever, it should be positioned so that it goes up and down with the mattress.

 - Be aware that in the raised position, a mattress raiser can cause you to slide down and out of the bed.

 An electric profiling or hospital bed can be used to help you sit up from lying down.
 Some people find it reduces dizziness and ankle swelling.

 Hospital beds are usually height-adjustable and may have side rails.
 They may have casters or wheels, which allow the bed to be moved.